Festivals of Snow and Ice

 Please note that whilst every effort will be made to adhere to the above pricing, currency fluctuations beyond our control can affect final costs.
 A booking form is to be completed by all passengers, and a non-refundable deposit of AUD $2,000 per person paid at the time of booking.
 All escorted tours are based on a minimum group size of 10 people travelling.

 Check-in at your chosen Australian airport for the flight to Singapore.
-On arrival we connect with our flight to Sapporo, via Tokyo.
+On arrival we connect with our flight to Hiroshima, via Tokyo.

 Depart Singapore SQ 636, 22.45